jtblin/kube2iam/README.md

   name: default
 ```

+### Debug

+By using the --debug flag you can enable some extra features making debugging easier:

+- `/debug/store` endpoint enabled to dump knowledge of namespaces and role association.

 ### Options

 By default, `kube2iam` will use the in-cluster method to connect to the kubernetes master, and use the `iam.amazonaws.com/role`